Users on camera

 Then, you will be prompted to configure your camera so that people can see you in the room you are in.

-To learn more about downloading a third-party virtual webcam and setting and selecting the virtual background, click here.
+To learn more about downloading a third-party virtual webcam and setting and selecting the virtual background, check out the Virtual cameras: Changing your video background in the Virtual Lobby article.

 At InEvent you also have the option to use a native video background.